slavakung/slavakung.github.io/_publications/2009-10-01-paper-title-number-4.md

 title: "Beating the market with a bad predictive model"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-4
-excerpt: 'We demonstrate that it is possible to make consistent profits with a "bad" predictive model and show how to train it."'
+excerpt: 'We demonstrate that it is possible to make consistent profits with a bad predictive model and show how to train it.'
 date: 2020-05-17
 venue: 'arxiv preprint (for now)'
 paperurl: 'https://openreview.net/pdf?id=oxnp2q-PGL4'